 "My mission is to create literature that educates, enlightens, and empowers the young minds of today to become the ethical and compassionate leaders of tomorrow."

 Anna Gilchrist is an American author who grew up outside Washington D.C., in Alexandria, Va.
 At the tender age of 10, she began her love of writing when she wrote her first chapter book as part of a school project.

 Decades later, she learned about global advocacy for children's rights and the human rights treaty known as the United Nations Convention on the Rights of the Child (UNCRC) while studying for her MFA in Childhood Studies, at Swansea University.

 It was during her studies that she decided to raise awareness about children's rights, choosing to write and illustrate a children's book, The Extraordinary Day of Daffodil Grey, about a Black American girl named Daffodil who, along with her cat, fights for the right for children to play.
-The book titled The Extraordinary Day of Daffodil Grey was published in 2017 and received rave reviews, inspiring the Daffi and Friends book series.
+The book titled The Extraordinary Day of Daffodil Grey was published in 2017, received rave reviews, and helped launch the Daffi and Friends book series.

 She is also a singing member of the soul-stirring Resistance Revival Chorus and is available for school visits, book tours, and events!